Quilted Christmas Table Runner Tutorial

 Sew binding to the right side of the quilt.
 Flip folded edge to the wrong side and hand sew it down.

-- Cute Christmas Stocking DIY
+- Christmas Stocking How-To

-- No Sew Christmas Stocking DIY
+- No-Sew Christmas Stocking Patterns

-- Holiday Bath Bombs
+- Holiday Bath Bombs DIY

 - Christmas Tree Pillow

-- You can See More Christmas Ideas here
+- Christmas Ideas